-- To continue programming the meter, press [EXIT] to return to the User Program.
-Refer to the menu maps in Appendix A and navigate to the desired menu.
+- To continue programming the meter, refer to the menu maps in Appendix A and navigate to the desired menu.
 Then, proceed to the appropriate section of the manual for instructions. - To leave the User Program and retain the previous settings, press [EXIT] and then press [F1] = NO at the SAVE prompt.
 Any programming changes will be discarded and you will be returned to the data display. - To leave the User Program and return to measurement mode, press [EXIT] and then press [F2] = YES at the SAVE prompt.
 Your programming changes will be entered into the meter's memory, and you will be returned to the data display.